INSO-World/Trinocular/ReadMe.md

 - __api-bridge:__ Creates snapshots of the data imported via the GitLab API and provides it to the visualization services.

+- __scheduler:__ Manages the update and snapshot process for repository data.

 ## JS service libs

 Common code that is shared across multiple services is factored out into libraries/node modules that